fgebhart/blog/blog_post_template.md

 ---
-# provide some tags - reuse existing ones
+title: some title
+description: some description (will be visible on social cards)
+comments: true
 tags:
-  - python
-  - markdown
+  - some
-  - blog
+  - tags
-# enable comment section
-comments: true
-# provide some description for social cards
-description: Nullam urna elit, malesuada eget finibus ut, ac tortor.
 ---

 # My First Blog Post